Unstoppable199/Athena/README.md

   and public evidence distinguishable.
 - **See how a request is handled** through Athena's visible routing and capability pipeline.
-- **Choose the quality-speed trade-off** with Fast, Balanced and Max modes.
 - **Keep conversations and model inference local** while retaining optional web research when current information is required.
 - **Inspect and modify everything** because the project is fully open source.